rix0rrr/cover2cover/README.md

 A script for converting JaCoCo XML coverage reports into Cobertura XML coverage reports.
+Now support with python3
+branch `python2` support with python2
 ## Motivation

 I created this script because I wanted code coverage reports in Jenkins[[1]].